Fidesz: International affiliations

 Orbán has praised the tenure of former Italian Interior Minister Matteo Salvini, the leader of the League, declaring him an "ally and our fellow combatant in the fight for the preservation of European Christian heritage and the tackling of migration" after Salvini's departure from the Italian government in August 2019.

 Orbán previously urged closer political ties between the EPP and the League, and cooperated extensively on immigration with Salvini, describing Salvini as "my hero".

-Orbán has also fostered ties with Brothers of Italy leader Giorgia Meloni.
+Orbán has also fostered ties with Brothers of Italy leader Giorgia Meloni, but Meloni later blocked Fidesz joining the European Conservatives and Reformists.